This website is for men with breast cancer, their families and friends and anyone else who would like to know more about breast cancer in men.

 The resource, Understanding breast cancer in men was developed to provide information about breast cancer in men, address gaps in information about the disease and provide specific information to help men deal with their experience.

 Many people do not realise that men can develop breast cancer.
 Both men and women have breast tissue.
 Men have much less breast tissue than women.
 Most of the breast tissue in men is located behind the nipple.
-Breast cancer is uncommon in men, accounting for less than 1% of all breast cancers.
-In 20121, there were 116 men diagnosed with breast cancer in Australia.
+Breast cancer is uncommon in men, accounting for 1% of all breast cancers.
+In 20221, it is estimated 212 men diagnosed with breast cancer in Australia.

 More information on the management of early breast cancer for patients, including men, can be found here.